broulston/TDSS-RQS-ViP/README.txt

 would be nice to show these values on the light curve panel, and to plot the gband and r band as different symbols/colors.

+FOR NON-VARIABILITY SELECTED TARGETS:
+We use magnitude limit instead.
+These targets are listed in NGCmagselect_noLC.txt.

+FOR VARIABILITY-SELECTED TARGETS:

 Both SDSS and Pan-STARRS photometry are listed in the light curves.
 Light curve filenames are based on either:
       A) the SDSS_NAME (e.g., 000000.97+044947.2) from the DR7 or DR12